 Although the process of encryption is quite technical and no need to describe that process here.
 On the surface level, it provides a security layer to your website.

-Google also officially announced a few months ago that they will use HTTPS as a ranking factor.
+Google also officially announced a few months ago that it will use HTTPS as a ranking factor.

-Famous web browser, Google Chrome is now showing a Not secure warning to the non-https sites.
-If the site not having HTTPS certificates shows a not secure warning that leads to bad user experience.
+The famous web browser, Google Chrome is now showing a Not secure warning to the Non-HTTPS sites.
+If the site does not have HTTPS certificates shows a not secure warning that leads to a bad user experience.
 Users think that the site may be spammy and not a good place to read further.

 If you are migrating to HTTPS from HTTP then don’t forget to add your secure version to the Google Search Console also.
 Most importantly, redirect your old URLs to the s version of the website as well.

-The smartphone market is skyrocket now and keeps growing.
+The smartphone market is skyrocketing now and keeps growing.
 Millions of searches are performed each hour using mobile devices.

-So, Google has decided to switch and giving prioritize to mobile search results.
+So, Google has decided to switch and give prioritize to mobile search results.
 Mobile-first indexing has been rolled out in November 2016.